metadatatechnology/sdmxiopreview/content/en/download/ft/index.md

 ---

 ## Fusion Transformer
-Fusion Transformer is a Java command line application that can be run on both Windows and Unix for transforming SDMX data and structure files supporting
+Fusion Transformer is a Java command line application that can be run on both Windows and Unix for transforming SDMX data and structure files supporting EDI, XML, JSON and CSV.

 | Version | Release date | Download |
 |---------|----------------|-------------------------------------------------------------------------|